zd3nik/SenjoUCIAdapter/README.md

 Just write your chess engine and let Senjo's UCIAdapter deal with the UCI protocol.
 See [Clubfoot](https://github.com/zd3nik/Clubfoot) for an example chess engine that uses Senjo.

+See the [senjo-light](https://github.com/zd3nik/SenjoUCIAdapter/tree/senjo-light) branch for a version that does not include a built-in `test` command.

 Description
 -----------